EU and Japan Sign Trade Deal

 President Trump quickly shut this proposal down, immediately imposing tariffs on steel and aluminum imports from the EU.
 And now, Trump is threatening to impose tariffs on European cars and vehicles.

-Trump’s decision to pull out of the Trans-Pacific Partnership towards the beginning of his presidency, ended up lowering trade barriers and tariffs for the remaining 11 countries still engaged in the partnership, causing global tariffs to reach record lows.
+Trump’s decision to pull out of the Trans-Pacific Partnership towards the beginning of his presidency ended up lowering trade barriers and tariffs for the remaining 11 countries still engaged in the partnership, causing global tariffs to reach record lows.

-The World Trade Organization claims that products from the EU “currently face an average tariff of 1.6% when they arrive in Japan, while Japanese products face tariffs of 2.9% in the European Union.”
+The World Trade Organization claims that products from the EU “currently face an average tariff of 1.6 percent when they arrive in Japan, while Japanese products face tariffs of 2.9 percent in the European Union.”

 While these percentages are relatively low, the EU claims that its major companies still have to pay upwards of $1.2 billion in tariffs per year.